Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 More than 5,000 U.S. troops remain in Iraq along with other foreign forces as part of a coalition that has trained and backed up Iraqi security forces against the threat of Islamic State militants.

-Some 115 German soldiers are stationed in Erbil and all are fine, a spokesman for Bundeswehr operations said.
+Some 115 German soldiers are stationed in Erbil and all were fine, a spokesman for Bundeswehr operations said.

-A NATO official told Reuters it would move some of its several hundred trainers out of Iraq.
-Canada said on Tuesday some of its 500 Iraq-based forces would be temporarily moved to Kuwait for safety reasons.

-Ali Shamkhani, secretary of Iran’s Supreme National Security Council, said 13 “revenge scenarios” were being considered, Fars news agency reported.
-Even the weakest option would prove “a historic nightmare for the Americans”, he said.

 Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland and Eric Beech in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels; Writing by Sonya Hepinstall and Lincoln Feast; Editing by Peter Cooney, Robert Birsel